jgehring/Laudio/README.rst

 Installation
 ============

+If you've downloaded the deb file, install it.
+Otherwise read on:

 This is different from Distribution to Distribution so i wrote a script for the main Distributions ``Ubuntu``, ``Gentoo`` and ``Arch Linux``